Wang Xianzhi (rebel)

 Wang Xianzhi (died 878) was a Chinese military general and rebel.
-He was a major agrarian rebel during the reign of Emperor Xizong of Tang, whose rebellion, while failing, along with those of his one-time ally Huang Chao, began a series of rebellions that led to the Tang dynasty's disintegration.
+He was a major agrarian rebel during the reign of Emperor Xizong of Tang, whose rebellion (Huang Chao Rebellion), while failing, along with those of his one-time ally Huang Chao, began a series of rebellions that led to the Tang dynasty's disintegration.

 Life

 Early life

 Wang Xianzhi was from Pu Prefecture (濮州, in modern Puyang, Henan), and like his eventual ally Huang Chao was a salt bootlegger (i.e., selling salt that was not part of the Tang state monopoly).